 1920 - 1941

 Five men led the expedition during the course of its run, all of them chosen by Murphy, who managed the expedition from New York (4, p.
 144).
-The first leader selected was Rollo H. Beck, who had earned a reputation as the most successful collector of seabirds in the world through his work in South America on the AMNH Brewster-Sanford Expedition (3, p.
+The first leader selected was Rollo H. Beck, who had earned a reputation as a successful collector of seabirds through his work in South America on the AMNH Brewster-Sanford Expedition (3, p.
 701).
 Accompanied by his wife Ida and other collectors and assistants, Beck commenced the expedition and remained with it until March 1928 (5).
 Hannibal Hamlin, a neurosurgeon who had joined the expedition in 1927, succeeded Beck and remained at his post until 1930 (5).
 For the expedition's permanent successor, Murphy had planned to appoint Ernst Mayr, a German ornithologist distinguished for his collections in New Guinea.
 But because of a long delay in Mayr's receipt of Murphy's offer, (6, p.
 36) the job went to William Coultas, a professional collector of natural specimens (4, p.
 80) who, with his friend Walter Eyerdam, had been hired to the WSSE one year prior (5).
 By early 1930, Hamlin had handed over leadership to Coultas, who remained as leader until 1935 (5).
 After a short hiatus in collecting, he in turn was succeeded by the Australian collector Lindsay Macmillan who, like Beck, was aided by his wife and field assistant Joy.
 In 1940 Macmillan quit the expedition to join the Australian armed forces (7).
 Little is known about the last of the expedition leaders, G. Reid Henry, except that he was employed in 1940 to work in Australia and stayed there until mid-1941, when amid World War II, the expedition came to a halt (8).

 The success of the expedition was made possible through the many collectors, assistants, visitors and field researchers who accompanied these leaders.
 These men and women included Edwin Bryan, Ernst Mayr, Walter Eyerdam, Ernest Quayle, Guy Richards, Frederick Drowne, and Jose G. and Virginia Correia.
 Additionally, numbers of native assistants, ships crewmen and local liaisons worked on the expedition.
 It has been noted that the women who took part in the expedition - Ida Beck, Virginia Correia and later Joy Macmillan - contributed immeasurably in their roles as field assistants and preparators.
 (2, p.
 3) In New York, Ernst Mayr, who now worked at AMNH, handled the management of the incoming flow of these specimens.
 Besides supervising their description and cataloging, he also began to act as advisor for the field researchers (6, p.
 44).
 The expedition was naturally a nautical voyage, and many vessels were procured throughout the time period.
 Most notably, the schooner France was purchased in 1922 and remained in service to the expedition until 1932 (5).